tj-actions/auto-doc/README.md

 ## auto-doc

 GitHub Action that generates beautiful, easy-to-read markdown tables with just a few lines of code.
-Say goodbye to manual table creation and hello to streamlined documentation that's always up-to-date.
+Say goodbye to manual table creation and hello to streamlined documentation that is always up-to-date.

 ## Features